Welcome to RPM, Small Businesses and Job Seekers!

 News: CTA receives industry award for workforce efforts

-CTA on Feb.
-8, 2019, received the notable "Public Body of the Year" award from Construction Industry Service Corporation (CISCO) in recognition of CTA's commitment and record of recruiting diverse workers and vendors through the RPM and other CTA projects.
+February 8, 2019 -- CTA received the notable "Public Body of the Year" award from Construction Industry Service Corporation (CISCO) in recognition of CTA's commitment and record of recruiting diverse workers and vendors through the RPM and other CTA projects.
 It was the first time CTA has won the award.

 From left to right: Juanpablo Prieto, CTA Senior Manager of Diversity Programs; Doug Kucia, RPM Director of Administration; Dan Allen, CISCO Executive Director; Johnetta Ryan, CISCO Education-to-Careers Director; Chynna Hampton, CTA Project Consultant-Workforce Initiatives -- RPM; Tom McKone, CTA Chief Administrative Officer; Maurice King, Director of Community Relations, IBEW Local 134 and CISCO Board President.